Study protocol to determine wavelength, fluence, and irradiance activities of Os-4T:

 - Lead in compound family (Os-4T) was applied to SK-MEL-28 melanoma cells in well-plates

 - Determine cell viability with Resazurin assay and read absorbance at 570 and 600 nm.
-Resazurin assay principle: The irreversible reaction of purple resazurin to pink-colored resorufin is proportional to aerobic respiration, indicating the amount of viable cells.
+Resazurin assay principle: The irreversible reaction of the purple resazurin to the pink-colored resorufin is proportional to aerobic respiration, indicating the amount of viable cells.

 Related Modulight products and Services

 Breaking the barrier: an osmium photosensitizer with unprecedented hypoxic phototoxicity for real world photodynamic therapy

 John A. Roque, III, Patrick C. Barrett, Houston D. Cole, Liubov M. Lifshits, Ge Shi, Susan Monro, David von Dohlen, Susy Kim, Nino Russo, Gagan Deep,d Colin G. Cameron, Marta E. Alberto and Sherri A. McFarland

 Do you have questions or comments related to this application note?
 Maybe you would like to request literature?
 Or would you like us to feature your research?
 Please drop us a line!